studiotic/ALYRA_exercice2/README.md

 ## Getting started

+you are suppose to have a project Folder with Truffle installed.

-put the file 01_TEST.js in your test folder of the truffle
+put the file 01_test01.js in your test folder of your project.

+the truffle

 in the terminal :  truffle test test/01_TEST.js